How do you tell the difference between herpes and ingrown hair?

 Herpes infection symptoms include:

-The most common cause of ingrown hairs is a bacterial infection of the hair follicle.
+The most common cause of ingrown hair is a bacterial infection of the hair follicle.
 Bumps that form around ingrown hairs can resemble genital herpes blisters.
 Hair follicles individually become infected with ingrown hairs.

 There are several symptoms of ingrown hair, including: